 And then, there’s the issue of budget allocation.

-Note the huge disparity between SEO and SEM budgets, in spite of how similar results both channels deliver.
-At the same time, aligning both teams offers incredible opportunities to boost online visibility and achieve business objectives to optimize results for both channels.
+Aligning both teams offers incredible opportunities to boost online visibility and achieve business objectives to optimize results for both channels.

 #1.
-Improve Keyword Strategy
+Better Keyword Targeting

 It’s obvious that phrases that work particularly well for one channel might deliver similar results for the other.